 To reiterate, with Active Sampling only this sub-sample has access to the questionnaire via their username and password, and respondents can only ever answer each survey once.

 Once the survey is complete, the final data are then statistically weighted to the national profile of all adults aged 18+ (including people without internet access).
 All reputable research agencies weight data as a fine-tuning measure and at YouGov we weight by age, gender, social class, region, party identity and the readership of individual newspapers.
-Targets for the weighted data are derived from three sources:
+Targets for the weighted data are derived from four sources:

 Active Sampling ensures that the right people are invited in the right proportions.
 In combination with our statistical weighting, this ensures that our results are representative of the country as a whole.
 Not just those with internet access, but everyone.
 While it is true that not everyone does have access to the internet, independent academic research shows that its widespread uptake means the views of those with access to the internet and now mostly indistinguishable from those without.
 Obtaining good-quality samples is a challenge for all methodologies.
 Response rates for telephone polls for example, have been declining in recent years - to typically below 10% - and often much lower in inner city areas.
 The ability to extrapolate from the under 10% of telephone respondents that pollsters can get hold of, to the 90% that they cannot, is clearly a challenge - leading to concerns over the quality of achieved samples, whether telephone or face-to-face.
 There are, of course, some areas where an online approach is inappropriate, and we would always alert our clients to this.
 However, it would be unfair to say that online is ‘biased’ in a way that offline is not.
 The fact is, there are different biases for which all approaches have to account.

 For Scottish polls we weight using recalled constituency vote at the 2011 Holyrood election, with separate weighting for voters who split Labour at Westminster elections and SNP at Holyrood elections.
 For polls of Greater London we additionally weight by ethnicity.